 During project closeout, the architect will send the owner and contractor an agenda regarding closeout procedures and requirements.
 They may bring a real estate attorney.
 Always prepare additional copies for the meeting.

 Many architects prefer to do their own interior design.
 However, on occasion, owners will hire an interior designer on a separate contract.
 It will be the architect and contractor’s responsibility to include the designer in discussions and inspections related to those areas where the designer has contributed to the project.
 The owner will have a separate meeting with the designer they have hired.

 Your tools: administrative skills

-At the meeting, the contractor presents a copy of the work guaranty, as well as warranties on various materials and equipment, one each to the contractor and owner.
-The contractor reviews the work guaranty to the owner’s understanding and presents the materials warranties.
+At the meeting, the contractor presents a copy of the work guarantee, as well as warranties on various materials and equipment, one each to the contractor and owner.
+The contractor reviews the work guarantee to the owner’s understanding and presents the materials warranties.
 The contractor will also provide a list of vendors from which the materials, equipment and supplies were purchased.
-At this time the contractor is paid the remainder of the funds due the project.
+At this time the contractor is paid the remainder of the funds due to the project.

 The content of this article is continued in the next article tackling the final punch list.
 For related articles on construction management tools, check these ones out on cabinetry and stair precision, and appliances and equipment.